begalievn/COA-midterm/README.md

 ## Author: Nursultan Begaliev COM19

 This is the Platform game with C#.
-I watched a video tutorial and learned to make a game with C# Window Form.
+I watched a video tutorial and practiced to make a game with C# Window Form.
 In this project I learned a lot about making games with C#, I enjoyed it.

 * Screenshot of the game